-African swine fever can be spread through infected meat and meat products as well as vehicles, clothing, footwear and equipment (fomites), it is critical to ensure strict regulations around imported meat and meat products and biosecurity are adhered to.
+African swine fever can be spread through infected meat and meat products as well as vehicles, clothing, footwear and equipment (fomites).
+It is critical to ensure strict regulations around imported meat and meat products and biosecurity are adhered to.
 The virus is able to survive in frozen, smoked, dried and cured meat for months or even years, so stringent import regulations for pork products are an essential preventative measure.
 It also remains in the faeces and blood of infected animals after death, so it is important carcasses are disposed of properly.

 Preventing the spread of ASF to the UK

-APHA has stressed that it is illegal to feed domestic food waste or catering waste of any description to farm animals in the UK.
+The Animal and Plant Health Agency (APHA) has stressed that it is illegal to feed domestic food waste or catering waste of any description to farm animals in the UK.
 This includes all pigs, whether kept commercially, on small holdings or as pets.